 All registered students in Wolf Creek Public Schools are covered by Seaboard Life Insurance.
-Policy brochures and claim forms are available in the general office.
-Students registered in Football are required to carry this insurance.
+Policy brochures and claim forms are available through Wolf Creek Public Schools website for Students registered in Football are required to carry this Kids Plus Accident Insurance. insurance.